 The City operates two sewage treatment plants (the "Plants"): the Thomas P. Smith Treatment Plant ("TPS Plant") and the Lake Bradford Road Wastewater Treatment Plant ("LBR Plant").
+Note that the LBR Plant is currently offline.
+There are no plans to renew the five-year permit at the next permit renewal cycle for the LBR Plant.
+The plant will be demolished and the site used for another purpose which will be determined in the future.

-Note that the LBR Plant is currently offline and is being re-permitted to serve solely as a contingent screening facility.
-Permitting of these Plants is carried out by the Florida Department of Environmental Protection (DEP).
-The operational permits (the "DEP Operation Permits") for the TPS Plant set forth certain general and specific conditions, effluent limitations and disposal requirements.
+Permitting of these plants is carried out by the Florida Department of Environmental Protection (DEP).
+The operational permits (the "DEP Operations Permits") for the TPS Plant set forth certain general and specific conditions, effluent limitations and disposal requirements.
 The sampling, monitoring, and reuse water restrictions for these Plants are set in the DEP Operating Permits, which include permitted flow, pH, chlorine residual, total suspended solids (TSS), Biochemical Oxygen Demand (BOD), Total Nitrogen, Phosphorus and fecal coliform.
 The biosolids generated by the Sewer System are required to be treated and disposed of as set out by the DEP Operating Permits.
-In addition, EPA has regulatory authority over biosolids in the state of Florida.
+In addition, the EPA has regulatory authority over biosolids in the State of Florida.

-The TPS Plant consists of advanced wastewater treatment facilities with a total capacity of 26.5 mgd.
+The TPS Plant consists of advanced wastewater treatment facilities with a total capacity of 26.5 MGD.
 The treatment facility has made over \$227 million of improvements to meet a new Florida Department of Environmental Regulation permit requirement that reduces nutrients down to very low levels.
 In addition, a deep bed filtration system was installed with additional chlorination capacity to treat its water to public access reuse standards.
 The TPS Plant also has new sludge digestion, dewatering, and drying facilities to produce Class AA biosolids that are sold to wholesale distributors or large commercial customers for use as fertilizers and soil conditioners.